The Best Locations for Leak Sensors in Multi-family Buildings

 If you follow the recommendations above, you will go a long way to mitigate the risk of water damage from leaks.
 But you may be wondering how you can be expected to install internet-connected sensors in all of these locations throughout your entire building.
 Should you buy a bunch of WiFi or Zigbee products you can find on Amazon?
 The answer is a resounding NO.

-Managed services like Perceptive Things take much of the work out of maintaining a fleet of dozens, hundreds, or even thousands of sensors.
-The health of the network is constantly and professionally monitored, and issues can often be addressed without the need for staff intervention.
-Additionally, once the Perceptive Things network is installed, each sensor is pre-configured for your building.
-All you have to do is make note of where the sensor is situated, and the rest is centrally managed from our cloud platform.
+Managed services like Perceptive Things® take the work out of maintaining a fleet of dozens, hundreds, or even thousands of sensors.
+The health of the network is constantly monitored, and issues can often be addressed without the need for staff intervention.
+Once the Perceptive Things® network is installed, each sensor is pre-configured for your building.
+All you have to do is make note of where the sensor is situated, and the rest is managed from our cloud platform.

 Our goal is to make deploying and running a building-wide sensor network simple and cost-effective.
 Contact us today to discuss how we can protect your building!